ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/restrict-example-sve2.md

         ret
 ```

 Do not worry about each instruction in the assembly here, but notice that gcc has added 2 loops, one that uses the SVE2 `while*` instructions to the processing (.L4) and one scalar loop (.L3).
-The latter is executed in case theis any pointer aliasing -if there is any overlap between the memory pointers basically.
+The latter is executed in case there is any pointer aliasing (basically, if there is any overlap between the memory pointers).
 Let's try adding `restrict` to pointer `in`:

 ```C
 void process_data (const char *restrict in, char *out, size_t size)